Javascript Arrow Function

 Did you find this article valuable?

-Support Krutik Raut by becoming a sponsor.
+Support reboot13 by becoming a sponsor.
 Any amount is appreciated!